William 'Joey' Hollebone: Further firearm offences

 Hollebone's appeal on the unlicensed firearm charge was listed for 2 March 1954.
 His solicitor secured a postponement for a week pending the production of a medical certificate, claiming Hollebone's wife "was in hospital dying of tuberculosis".
 On March 9, after reviewing the medical evidence, the judge directed that the appeal trial would proceed.
 After a brief hearing Hollebone's sentence was increased to a jail-term of two and a half years for the October 22 unlicensed pistol charge.
-During the appeal hearing Detective Baker told Judge Curlewis that Hollebone "not known to follow any lawful occupation", adding that "he was addicted to drink and was an associate of the most active and worst types of criminals in the State".Man Gaoled on Pistol Charge, Sydney Morning Herald, 10 March 1954, page 4.
+During the appeal hearing Detective Baker told Judge Curlewis that Hollebone "not known to follow any lawful occupation", adding that "he was addicted to drink and was an associate of the most active and worst types of criminals in the State".

 In 1956, during his incarceration in Long Bay Gaol, Hollebone was badly beaten by another violent criminal named Dowden (probably Ronald Dowden).
 Hollebone had initiated the fight by knocking Dowden down with an iron tub; however, Dowden regained his feet "and proceeded to give Hollebone a good hiding".

 Death

-William 'Joey' Hollebone died in St. Vincent's Hospital, Darlinghurst, on 28 September 1960, aged 43 years, his death caused by a cerebral haemorrhage.Hickie, page 302.
+William 'Joey' Hollebone died in St. Vincent's Hospital, Darlinghurst, on 28 September 1960, aged 43 years, his death caused by a cerebral haemorrhage.

 Hazel Hollebone died on 20 January 1968, aged 47 years, and was buried at Lismore, in north-east New South Wales.